gaspardthrl/LearningOutLoud/content/post/statistical_mayhem_building_the_foundation.md

 As said above, taking the **square root** of the variance is great as it gives us the original unit of measure !

+A lot of people also like working with the **coefficient of variation** defined as :

+$$
+CV = \frac{\sigma}{\mu}
+$$

+This measure is very useful because the standard deviation must always be understood in the context of the mean of the data.
+Indeed, a standard deviation of $100\$$ when you deal with millions of dollars is much more acceptable than when working with tens of dollars.

 ---

 Awesome, we now have a way to better understand a random variable !
 But hear me out: What if... what if we are working with **multiple random variables** ?